aggress/dcos-kafka-mirrormaker/README.md

-# dcos-kafka-mirrormaker
+# mesosphere-dcos-kafka
-A Docker container to host Kafka binaries for running Apache Kafka Mirrormaker on Mesosphere DC/OS
+Used for Kafka operations on a DC/OS cluster